google-research/arxiv-latex-cleaner/README.md

                         PDF images.
   --images_allowlist IMAGES_ALLOWLIST
-                        Images (and PDFs) that won't be resized to the default resolution,but the one provided here.
+                        Images (and PDFs) that won't be resized to the default resolution, but the one provided here.
 Value is pixel for images, and dpi forPDFs, as in --im_size and --pdf_im_resolution, respectively.
 Format is a
                         dictionary as: '{"path/to/im.jpg": 1000}'